NunchakusLei/CMPUT404-assignment-css-hell/README.md

     The text indent changes to 2em.
 Padding left and right have been set to 10em.
 The font-family is now cursive and font size been changed to 15pt.

 - **body**:
     Applied an background image by url.
+And, applied a filter on it.

 - **hr**:
     Reset height to 0px.
 Set background color and border color to black.
 Applied border radius as 10px.
 Set border width to 2px, and set opacity to 0.5.